A page about some of the gear I’ve used down the years’ with links to: –

 I’ve had my 1048 (4×10) speaker cabinet for more than 15 years and it sounds great, but weighs a ton!

 Maybe not a real ton, but it feels like it.
-It has the original Trace Elliot speaker drivers and most of the vinyl covering is in good condition.
-It has castors and can travel.
+The original Trace Elliot speaker drivers and most of the vinyl covering are still in excellent condition.
+I fitted some castors underneath which means it can travel too.

 In 1997, I was given a tip by Nick Owen and Chris Ward at ‘The Bass Centre’ (Wapping High Street, London) that Mark King from Level 42 would be moving on some of his gear through the shop.
 Would I be interested?